 Pastor Kirk joined The Moody Church staff in July of 2018 and lead our ministries to Young Professionals (Veritas) and Equipping.
 Previously he served as professor of Applied Theology and Church Ministry at Moody Bible Institute for 19 years.

 Stillson Residency Application

-- Interviews will be conducted for 2022-23 applicants in mid-February to early-March.
+- Interviews will be conducted for 2022-23 applicants in mid-March to early-April.